camunda/camunda-docs/docs/guides/getting-started-orchestrate-human-tasks.md

 1. Go back to your Camunda Platform 8 diagram and select the honeycomb icon and then **View user tasks** to take a look at your user tasks inside Tasklist.
 2. Select the open user task on the left panel of **Tasks**.
 In our example below, this is **Decide what's for dinner**.
 3. Next to **Assignee**, click **Claim** to claim the task.
-   - To automatically assign this task, edit the **Assignee** field in the user task properties panel in your BPMN diagram.
-To learn more about automatically assigning tasks, visit our documentation on [user tasks](../components/modeler/bpmn/user-tasks/#assignments).
 4. Once finished entering the appropriate information, click **Complete Task**.
    ![complete a human task in Tasklist](./img/user-task-tasklist.png)
 5. On the left panel of **Tasks**, filter by **Completed** tasks to see your task has been finished.